learn-co-curriculum/se-curriculum-training-resolving-issues/README.md

 specific lesson.
 The curriculum team has weekly "issues sprints" where we divvy up the open issues and work through the backlog from the previous week.
-This process allows us to stay on top of all open issues, and let students and instructions know that their issue was resolved.
+This process allows us to stay on top of all open issues, and let students and instructors know that their issue was resolved.

 ## Identifying SE Issues